salahineo/pdf-books/README.md

 This is a website to download free arabic PDF books.
 I coded this project to practice on my knowledge HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and MySQL in a real project.

+> For front-end design only (HTML - CSS - JavaScript), navigate the Front-End directory in the source code.

 ### Benefits

 Here are some ideas to benefit from this project: